Did you receive a Notice of Intent to Deny your I-130 petition for your spouse, which requires a timely and full response to USCIS?

 Are you a U.S. citizen who wants your foreign national fiance or spouse to join you in the U.S.?

 Do you need a waiver of inadmissibility to get a nonimmigrant visa or immigrant visa?

 Dyan Williams Law will guide you through tough issues like these, which have lasting effects on your life and business.

-We help you find possible solutions, determine the best way to meet your long-term goals and short-term objectives, evaluate the strengths and weaknesses in your case, weigh the pros and cons of different routes available to you, and maximize your chance of success.
+We help you find possible solutions, determine the best way to meet your long-term goals and short-term objectives, evaluate the strengths and weaknesses in your case, weigh the pros and cons of different paths, and maximize your chance of success.

 Our primary services include:

-Proving bona fide nature of marriage and overcoming marriage fraud findings in I-130 petitions and other immigration matters
+Prove bona fide nature of marriage and overcome marriage fraud findings in I-130 petitions and other immigration matters

 I-130 immediate relative petitions for spouses (including same-sex couples), children and parents of U.S citizens

 I-130 petitions in the 1st, 2nd, 3rd and 4th preference family-sponsored categories